-- Heat the sesame oil in a large skillet over medium heat.
-Stir in the brown sugar until dissolved, then the onion, cooking about 5 minutes.
+- Heat the coconut oil in a large skillet over medium heat.
+Stir in the honey, then the onion, cooking about 5 minutes.

 - Lift the chicken pieces from the marinade (reserving the marinade mixture) and place into the skillet for about 10 minutes or until evenly browned and the juice clear.

 - Stir the reserved marinade and ¾ cup water into the skillet with the chicken and bring to a boil.
 Cook and stir for another 10 minutes.

 - Blend in the peanut butter.
 Place the rice on a serving platter, pour the marinade over it, and sprinkle the cashews on top.
 Beautiful and delicious!

 Until the discovery of America, it was unclear how long Native Americans had been using cashews, but they found that indigenous South Americans were already removing the outer coating and roasting the nuts as a part of their diets.
 It was the Portuguese who carried cashew trees back and planted them, spreading the cultivation and appreciation to other European countries.

 On any continent, anyone owning a cashew tree in the 1500s was considered very wealthy and important.